kartashian/proteus4j/README.md

 }
 ```

-Recommended use enum for child class naming for avoiding syntax errors
+Recommended to use enum for child class naming for avoiding syntax errors

 ```java
 public enum Shape {